weto91/kindle-cover-fixer/README.md

 ## Modify the application yourself
 You can modify the application as you want.
 This is the IDE that i use:
 > Visual Studio 2022 Community.
+- Open the Kindle Cover Fixer.sln file from Visual Studio 2022 Community.
+This way you can view the graphic editor of the forms.
+- In case of forking the project.
+Modify the CheckGitHubNewerVersion function:
+> var releases = await client.Repository.Release.GetLatest("weto91", "kindle-cover-fixer");
+> TO
+> var releases = await client.Repository.Release.GetLatest("your_GitHub_user", "kindle-cover-fixer");
+This way, if you upload a new release, the versions will be checked from your own repository.
+You will also have to modify the MainScreen function.
+Exactly the variable versionLabel.Text.
+So that it works with your own version.

 ## Compatible devices
 At this time, this application is only tested on Kindle Scribe.
 In next updates, we will test it on: